CCA-Public/digital-archives-manual/guides/ingest.md

 * [CCA file format policies](#fileformatpolicies)

 <a name="rawingestconfig"></a>
-## Archivematica processing configuration for ingest of "raw" data (csp-arch-02)
+## Archivematica processing configuration for ingest of "raw" data (currently default on csp-arch-02)

 | Type | Value |
 | -------- | -------- |